KrekoG/vanillaplus/README.md

   - If you are a Mac user, make sure the file extension is capitalised, ending up with `<wow folder>/Data/patch-3.MPQ`
 - Make sure you have no other custom patches that overwrites the content of `patch-3.MPQ`.
 The load order is alphabetical.
 - Delete the game's cache by deleting the content of `<wow folder>/WDB` folder.

+### My mouse is too sensitive

+When your mouse is unreasonably sensitive, unexpectedly.

+### Solution:

+- Right click your WoW.exe, go to properties and select "disable dpi".

 ### Getting disconnected from the server as you log in